Esperanto Wikipedia: Origin and influence of the Esperanto Wikipedia

-Chuck Smith, an American Esperantist, is considered to be Esperanto Wikipedia's founder.
+Chuck Smith, an American Esperantist, is considered to be the Esperanto Wikipedia's founder.
 The encyclopedia started off when he imported the 139 articles of the Enciklopedio Kalblanda by Stefano Kalb, which took him three weeks following 15 November 2001.
 Later on, he undertook a journey to Europe with the goal of popularizing Wikipedia among the speakers of Esperanto in European countries.
 For instance, in November 2002 he gave a talk about Wikipedia at the 10th Conference on the Application of Esperanto in Science and Technology in Dobřichovice (Czech Republic).

 Esperanto speakers have also been involved in the founding of several other language versions of Wikipedia (Czech, Slovak, Ossetian, Swahili).
-The introduction of support for the Esperanto alphabet by Brion Vibber, an Esperanto speaker and later Wikimedia Foundation's first employee, in January 2002 has paved the way for alphabets of languages other than English and initiated the transition of the whole Wikipedia to Unicode.
+The introduction of support for the Esperanto alphabet by Brooke Vibber, an Esperanto speaker and later Wikimedia Foundation's first employee, in January 2002 has paved the way for alphabets of languages other than English and initiated the transition of the whole Wikipedia to Unicode.

 Quality of the Esperanto Wikipedia

 As of January 2022, the Esperanto Wikipedia has 309 articles of feature quality (elstaraj artikoloj) and a further 279 considered worth reading (legindaj artikoloj).
 Weekly community projects include a Collaboration of the Week (kunlaboraĵo de la semajno) which improves neglected articles and an Article of the Week featuring good-quality articles on the front page.
 The Esperanto community is a frequent contributor to the Meta project, Translation of the week.

 According to the List of Wikipedias by sample of articles at Meta, a list based on List of articles every Wikipedia should have, Esperanto ranks 36th, lacking almost none of the list of vital articles, but having in general relatively short articles.

 On 18 November 2008, the Esperanto Wikipedia implemented the Flagged Revisions extension.

 As of February 2012, the Esperanto Wikipedia had the 5th greatest number of articles per speaker among Wikipedias with over 100,000 articles, and ranked 11th overall.
 These figures were based on Ethnologue's estimate of 2,000,000 Esperanto speakers.

 Due to the geographical spread of its editors (see the box on the right), the Esperanto Wikipedia has a varied list of countries of origin of its editors.

 On 13 August 2014, Esperanto Wikipedia reached 200,000 articles.

+In the opening of 2021, ILEI published a text by Mireille Grosjean about the twentieth anniversary of the Esperanto Wikipedia.
+UEA followed, which, like ILEI, called for contributions with the aim of reaching 300,000 articles.
+That number was reached on 20 July 2021.